Noemie-Ribaillier/image_classification/README.md

 We use the Signs dataset which contains images of hands showing a number (from 0 to 5).
 The training set contains 1080 images and the test set contains 120 images.
 Images are 64x64 pixels in RGB format (so 3 channels).

 ### Model used
 We use the ResNet50 model for this project.

+The main benefit of a very deep network is that it can learn features at many different levels of abstraction, from edges (at the shallower layers, closer to the input) to very complex features (at the deeper layers, closer to the output).
+However, deep network face the vanishing gradients problem: gradient signal that goes to zero quickly, thus making gradient descent prohibitively slow.
+During gradient descent, as we backpropagate from the final layer back to the first layer, we are multiplying by the weight matrix on each step, and thus the gradient can decrease exponentially quickly to zero (or, in rare cases, grow exponentially quickly and "explode" from gaining very large values).
+We are going to build a deep convolutional network using Residual Networks (ResNets) with 50 layers.

 ResNet model uses 2 specific blocks: identity block and convolutional block.
-The skip connection (used in both blocks) helps address the vanishing gradient problem (that we can have with very deep plain networks) by enabling gradients to flow more directly through the network, allowing for more effective training of very deep networks.
+The skip connection (used in both blocks) helps address the vanishing gradient problem by enabling gradients to flow more directly through the network, allowing for more effective training of very deep networks.
 Indeed, with skip connections, gradients can directly flow through the shortcut path, bypassing some layers.
 This makes the gradients less likely to shrink as they pass through many layers, thus mitigating the vanishing gradient problem.

 ### Identity block
 The goal of the identity block is to keep the input unchanged (identity) and adds it to the output of the convolutional layers (residual learning).
 It learns residuals, meaning it tries to model the difference between the input and the desired output, instead of learning the entire output from scratch.